Congo Square, now Armstrong Park in New Orleans’s Tremé neighborhood, served as a gathering ground for Africans in the early years of the city.

 Sunday Afternoon Rituals

 On Sunday afternoons, gatherers arrived at Congo Square from different parts of the city and from different social and labor categories.
 There were field hands, domestic workers, those whose owners hired out their labor, and free people of color.
-Some had been brought to Louisiana by way of the West Indies—particularly Haiti and Cuba, other slaveholding nations—particularly under American rule, and some had been brought directly from their homeland in Africa.
+Some traveled to Louisiana by way of the West Indies—particularly Sint-Domingue (now Haiti) and Cuba, other slaveholding nations—particularly under American rule, and some came directly from their homeland in Africa.

 Initially at the gatherings, and continuing in degrees over time, Africans spoke and sang in their native languages, practiced their religious beliefs, danced in traditional forms, and played African-derived rhythmic patterns on instruments modeled after African prototypes.
 The music, songs, and dances as well as performance styles in Congo Square paralleled those found in the parts of Africa and the West Indies, where many of the gatherers had resided before landing in New Orleans.

 Men, women, and children congregated by the hundreds—some reports say thousands—and formed circles.
 Inside each circle were dancers and musicians, and those who encircled them clapped, sang, shook gourd rattles, responded to the calls of song leaders, added ululations, and replaced fatigued dancers.
-The gatherers carried their spirituality with them and honored traditional religious beliefs that informed the New World religion known as Voudou, which many of them practiced.
+The gatherers carried their spirituality with them and honored traditional religious beliefs that informed Voudou religion, which many of them practiced.
 Some of the principal leaders ornamented their garments with the tails of small wild animals and used animal skin as containment for herbs and objects that provided healing and good fortune.
 An early observer noted that those with the most ornamentation and who appeared to be the most menacing attracted the largest circle of company.

 Musicians played drums of different styles and sizes made from empty barrels and carved-out logs.
 They played a variety of percussion as well as melodic instruments including the kalimba, banza, panpipes, gourd rattles, balaphons, animal jawbones, and wooden horns.
 These and other instruments along with designated songs accompanied popular dances including the Calinda, Bamboula, Congo (Chica), Juba, and Carabine.